siddi582/PyBer_Analysis/README.md

 1)Our analysis indicates that there are many good opportunities to expand the business in rural and suburban city, including hiring drivers to operate and expose business in rural and suburban cities.
 This can be deduced by examining our charts and figures.
 Lets take a look:

+From the data shown below, we can see there is a larger use of PyBer ridesharing in urban cities and more drivers as well, concluding the majority of PyBer's revenue comes from urban areas.
 $ of Total Drivers by City Type
 ![Fig8](https://user-images.githubusercontent.com/111712209/193998851-a2924d4c-1a2c-45f8-bfd6-b6270939a3dc.png)

-2)Since the Urban cities fare is the most consistent and rated higher, this will give many business opportunities to expand rides
+2)Since the Urban cities fare is the most consistent with drivers and rated higher, this will give many business opportunities to expand rides.
+On the other hand, the cost for using Pyber is greater in rural cities then urban cities therefore discouraging riders due to the high fares
 % of Total Fares by City Type
 ![Fig5](https://user-images.githubusercontent.com/111712209/194003458-f2999c46-c1f2-4e2b-8df2-3dc67cc9db15.png)

 3) The Rural cities is the lowest of the two city types(Urban and Suburban).
-This is shown from the distance between fares and increase in business in other sectors on the line graph.
 Since there is room for growth, an expansion of fares would assist the company in gaining financially and benefitting their data.
+Drivers in rural cities will earn more as a result even though this may discourage potential drivers from working with PyBer in other cities due to the low fare per driver
  ![PyBer_fare_summary](https://user-images.githubusercontent.com/111712209/194004114-aa270946-584e-44e8-9176-85779976344d.png)